Many or all companies we feature compensate us. Compensation and editorial

 Ability to consolidate with spouseNot allowedSome lenders may allow

-If consolidating law school loans with a private lender makes the most sense in your situation, understanding the terms is crucial to make an informed decision.
+If consolidating law school loans with a private lender makes the most sense in your situation, it’s vital to understand the terms they offer.
+Private lenders provide various refinancing options; compare their interest rates, repayment terms, and other features to make an informed decision.

 Erin Kinkade